-The Fabulous Hudson 6 Hornet Limited Edition of 2,500 worldwide
+The Fabulous Hudson 6 Hornet Limited Edition of 2,500 worldwide, The Franklin Mint

 The car that roared straight from the showroom to the track with hardly any modifications at all.
 The one the great Marshall Teague raced in a torrid stretch of victories between 1951 and 1954.
 The Fabulous Hudson Hornet.
 Brought to life in this spectacular die-cast re-creation by Franklin Mint Precision Models.
 Assembled by hand from more than 150 separate parts to capture every feature of the original.
 The "Step-Down" body design.
 The chrome-plated bumpers, headlight housings and radiator grille.
 The fully appointed interior.
 And such "Severe Usage" options as the Twin-H Power in-line L-head six engine and Hydra-Matic four-speed transmission.
 Operable steering.
 Doors, hood and trunk that open and close.
 Functional suspension.
 Hand-painted and sporting the authentic graphics of the real thing.